Drug residue analysis

 To ensure reliable detection, several analytical approaches are used:

-- LC-MS/MS (liquid chromatography coupled with tandem mass spectrometry) : a reference method, sensitive and selective, allowing the simultaneous identification and quantification of a large number of pharmaceutical substances.
+- LC-MS/MS (liquid chromatography coupled with tandem mass spectrometry) : a reference, sensitive and selective method, allowing the simultaneous identification and quantification of a large number of pharmaceutical substances.

 - GC-MS (gas chromatography coupled with mass spectrometry) : used for volatile molecules or after derivatization of compounds.

-- Multi-class screening : a global approach allowing the screening of different drug families in a single analytical test.
+- Multi-class screening : a comprehensive approach enabling the screening of different drug classes in a single analytical trial.

-These methods cover a broad spectrum of molecules, including antibiotics, anti-inflammatories, antiparasitics, synthetic hormones and certain residues of veterinary drugs that are prohibited or subject to strict thresholds.
+These methods cover a wide spectrum of molecules, including antibiotics, anti-inflammatories, antiparasitics, synthetic hormones and certain residues of veterinary drugs that are banned or subject to strict limits.

 - Foods of animal origin : meat, milk, eggs, fish, crustaceans, which may contain residues from veterinary treatments.

-- Plant products : cereals, fruits, vegetables or botanical extracts that may be exposed to medicinal substances via soil, fertilizers or contaminated water.
+- Plant products : cereals, fruits, vegetables or botanical extracts that may be exposed to medicinal substances via contaminated soils, fertilizers or water.

-- Fodder and animal raw materials : to control animal nutrition chains and avoid indirect contamination.
+- Animal feed and raw materials : to control animal nutrition supply chains and avoid indirect contamination.

-- Surface water and wastewater : to monitor the environmental impact of drug discharges.
+- Surface water and wastewater : to monitor the environmental impact of pharmaceutical discharges.

 - Compliance with maximum residue limits (MRLs) set by European and international regulations.